Great Activities & Attractions on the Coffs Coast

-Family attractions and outdoor adventures combine to make the Coffs Coast a wonderful spot to spend time.
-Here are Coastbeat’s favourite things to do in this stunning region.
+Family attractions and outdoor combine to make the Coffs Coast a wonderful spot to spend time.
+Here are Coastbeat’s favourite activities to do in this stunning region.

 Experience the Big Banana

 The Big Banana may be one of Australia’s famous ‘big things’, but there’s so much more to the attraction than a giant piece of fruit.
 A favourite with local families, the Big Banana has a fabulous waterpark with four huge slides and a kids aqua play area, a 650m downhill toboggan, mini-golf, ice skating and state-of-the-art laser tag.
 You can also learn about the banana industry via a theatre and plantation tour, then round the day off with lunch at the Go Bananas Cafe followed by a sneaky visit to the on-site candy store. https://bigbanana.com